capitalone/DataProfiler/docs/source/profiler.rst

   * [profile1 str, profile2 str]

-* **List Differences** - A list of 3 will be returned showing the unique values of each profile and the shared values, ex:
+* **List Differences** - A list of 3 will be returned showing the unique values of each profile and the shared values:

   * [profile 1 unique values, shared values, profile 2 unique values]